hydraplatform/hydra-base/doc/devdocs/HydraDB/index.rst

  * dataset_id: Reference to data_id in tTimeSeries
  * ts_time: Timestamp
- * ts_value: a multi-dimensional array, stored as a blob.
+ * ts_value: a multi-dimensional array, stored as text.
 Can also just be a single value.

 tMetaData
 ^^^^^^^^^